Generative AI at Work: Main Results

+We measure an agent's ``skill'' using an index incorporating three key performance indicators: call handling speed, issue resolution rates, and customer satisfaction.
+To construct this index, we compute an agent's ranking within its employer company-month for each component productivity measure and then average these rankings into a single index.
+Next, we calculate the average index value over the three months for each agent, to smooth out month-to-month shocks in agent performance.
+An agent in the top quintile of this productivity index demonstrates excellence across all three metrics: efficient call handling, high issue resolution rates, and superior customer satisfaction scores.

-In Panel A of Figure \ref{fig:dd_workerhet}, we consider how our estimated productivity effects differ by an agent's pre-AI productivity.
-We divide agents into quintiles using a skill index based on their average call efficiency, resolution rate, and surveyed customer satisfaction in the quarter prior to the adoption of the AI system.
-These skill quintiles are defined within a firm-month.
-In Panel A, we show that the productivity impact of AI assistance is most pronounced for workers in the lowest skill quintile (leftmost side), who see a 35 percent increase in resolutions per hour.
+Panel A of Figure \ref{fig:dd_workerhet} shows how our productivity effects vary based across workers in each quintiles our skill index, measured in the month prior to AI-access.
+To isolate the impact of worker skill, our regression specification includes a set of fixed effects for months of worker tenure.
+Appendix Section \ref{asec:specifications} includes the exact specification.
+We find that the productivity impact of AI assistance is most pronounced for workers in the lowest skill quintile (leftmost side), who see a 0.5 increase or 36\% increase in resolutions per hour.
 In contrast, AI assistance does not lead to any productivity increase for the most skilled workers (rightmost side).

 In Figure \ref{fig:dd_byskill} we show that less-skilled agents consistently see the largest gains across our other outcomes.
-For the highest-skilled workers, we find mixed results: a zero effect on average handle time (Panel A), a positive effect for calls per hour (Panel B), and, interestingly, small but statistically significant \textit{decreases} in resolution rates and customer satisfaction (Panels C and D).
-These findings suggest that while lower-skill workers improve from having access to AI recommendations, they may distract the highest-skilled workers, who are already doing their jobs effectively.
+For the highest-skilled workers, we find mixed results: a zero effect on average handle time (Panel A), a small, but positive effect for chats per hour (Panel B), and, interestingly, small but statistically significant \textit{decreases} in resolution rates and customer satisfaction (Panels C and D).
+These results are consistent with the idea that generative AI tools may function by exposing lower-skill workers to the best practices of higher-skill workers.
+Lower-skill workers benefit because AI assistance provides them with new solutions, whereas the best performers may see little benefit from being exposed to their own best practices.
+Indeed, the fact that we find negative effects along measures of chat quality---resolution rate and customer satisfaction---suggests that AI recommendations may distract top performers, or lead them to choose the faster or less cognitively taxing option (following suggestions) rather than taking the time to come up with their own responses.
+This is potentially important to address because the conversations of top agents are also used for ongoing training: failing to incentivize these agents to continue to produce responses could reduce the quality of the AI model in the future.